 Thousands of the world’s most trusted brands funded COVID-19 misinformation

-An analysis of programmatic advertising data finds over 4,000 brands have bought ads on misinformation websites publishing COVID-19 myths since the pandemic began—including Pepsi, Starbucks, Comcast, Verizon, Marriott, and even the CDC.
+An analysis of programmatic advertising data finds over 4,000 brands have bought ads on misinformation websites publishing COVID-19 myths since the pandemic began—including Pepsi, Comcast, Marriott, and even the CDC.

 As soon as COVID-19 began spreading around the world last year, misinformation about the virus began spreading on the internet.
 In what the World Health Organization termed an “Infodemic,” hundreds of dangerous myths—from conspiracy theories about the virus’ origins that led patients to distrust health institutions to false supposed “cures” for the disease to myths about COVID-19 vaccines—spread widely on social media networks and hundreds of misinformation websites.

 A year later, as vaccination efforts ramp up worldwide, along with an acceleration of anti-vaccine hoaxes, the impact of that misinformation has become clearer than ever.
 A study by the London School of Hygiene and Tropical Medicine found a measurable drop in patients’ openness to COVID-19 vaccination after being exposed to misinformation about the disease—which may be one reason why some hospitals are seeing as many as half of their eligible staff members declining the vaccine.

 Last year, the WHO called on its members to undertake efforts to combat COVID-19 misinformation, leading a wide range of companies and institutions, from governments to technology platforms to hospital systems to launched initiatives aimed at doing so.